-The Lower School Engagement Program caters for students in Years 7 to 9, with a literacy and numeracy focus, and preparation through skill-building.
+The Lower School Success Program caters for students in Years 7 to 9, with a literacy and numeracy focus, and preparation through skill-building.

-The Senior School Engagement Program caters for students in Years 10 to 12, with a focus on completing certified training and workplace readiness.
+The Senior School Success Program caters for students in Years 10 to 12, with a focus on completing certified training and workplace readiness.